ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 CMW consumer to decide.
-For example, this might be the case if the base media type is not profiled (e.g., `application/eat+cwt`), if the `value` field contains multiple conceptual messages with different types (e.g., both reference values and endorsements within the same `application/signed-corim+cbor`), or if the same profile identifier is shared by different conceptual messages.
+For example, this might be the case if the base media type is not profiled (e.g., `application/eat+cwt`), if the `value` field contains multiple conceptual messages with different types (e.g., both Reference Values and Endorsements within the same `application/signed-corim+cbor`), or if the same profile identifier is shared by different conceptual messages.
 Future specifications may add new values to the `ind` field; see {{iana-ind-ext}}.